iotdata-grid/CombiNet/README.md

 ## Dataset

 Download Imagenet VID 2015 dataset from [here](http://bvisionweb1.cs.unc.edu/ILSVRC2017/download-videos-1p39.php).
-This is the link for ILSVRC2017 as the link for ILSVRC2015 seems to down now, and get list of training, validation and test dataset in [here](https://drive.google.com/drive/folders/1g_d0Cok10C035IM-csxj5Y_3nh-qYG3x?usp=sharing)。
+This is the link for ILSVRC2017 and get list of training, validation and test dataset in [here](https://drive.google.com/drive/folders/1g_d0Cok10C035IM-csxj5Y_3nh-qYG3x?usp=sharing)。
 You can use your own custom dataset following the format of ILSVRC2017.